 - Vestibular neuronitis – vestibular nerve infection

-Treatment for hearing and balance disorders involves treating the underlying cause of the condition, which may be done through hearing aids, ear tubes, surgery or other treatments.
-For others, balance training exercises and lifestyle changes can help relieve symptoms.
+Treatment for balance disorders involves treating the underlying cause of the condition, for example, balance training exercises, lifestyle changes, physical therpy and medications can help relieve symptoms.
 Surgery may be recommended for patients whose symptoms cannot be controlled by more conservative methods.
 Managing these complex conditions requires staying informed and working together with your doctor in order to receive effective treatment.